top of page

 TAS

-The Technological and Applied Studies (TAS) faculty is a dynamic and high achieving faculty.
-All teachers are highly trained, committed and enthusiastic professionals with diverse expertise in design, digital technologies, home economics, computing technology and industrial arts.
+The Technological and Applied Studies (TAS) faculty is a dynamic and innovative learning area that offers students a diverse range of practical and theory-based experiences.
+Our teachers are highly trained, committed professionals with expertise across design, digital technologies, food studies, engineering, and materials technologies.

 ICT office